TG STUDENT FINANCIAL EDUCATION

 Each module typically contains:

-- A workbook for each participant that includes a section for notes, FAQs, a glossary, and a list of suggested resources for further study
+- A student handout for each participant that includes a section for notes, FAQs, a glossary, and a list of suggested resources for further study

-- A program evaluation form to be completed by each participant
+- An online program evaluation to be completed by each participant

 Contact a TG Student Financial Education Consultant for more details.